Police investigate woman’s suspicious death in east Wichita

 WICHITA, Kan.
-(KSNW) – Police are asking for assistance from the public in the investigation of the suspicious death of a woman found inside a Wichita home.
+(KSNW) – Wichita police are asking for assistance from the public in the investigation of the suspicious death of a woman found inside a home.

 Emergency personnel responded discovering an unresponsive woman with unknown trauma.
-The woman, believed to be in her 30’s, was pronounced deceased by emergency responders on the scene.
+The woman, believed to be in her 30s, was pronounced by emergency responders on the scene.

 Binkley told KSN that police were speaking with neighbors and the original calling party, as well as looking for anyone with information about the residence and its occupants.